Light emission in delta-T-driven mesoscopic conductors: Energy-independent scattering

 where $F=\sum_n D_n (1-D_n)/\sum_n D_n$ represents the Fano factor.
 The Fano factor indicates for the property of a partition noise and is a shared property with the shot noise at zero frequency \cite{Blanter}.
-If the barrier is completely transparent or reflective, $D_n=1$ or $D_n=0$, $\forall n$ , then the Fano factor vanishes and so does the delta-T noise spectrum, although a temperature difference might be present.
-The system consists of isolated hot and cold electron transport, each in thermal equilibrium, which suits the term thermal-like.\\ The delta-T emission and absorption spectrum for different $\Delta T$ is shown in Fig. \ref{fig:noise}(b).
-At the maximal temperature difference $\Delta T=2 \tilde{T}$, it is given as
+If the barrier is completely transparent or reflective, $D_n=1$ or $D_n=0$, $\forall n$ , then the Fano factor vanishes and so does the delta-$T$ noise spectrum, although a temperature difference might be present.
+The system consists then of isolated hot and cold electron transport, each in thermal equilibrium, which is why we call the term thermallike.\\ At the maximal temperature difference $\Delta T=2 \tilde{T}$, it is given as

 In the limit $\omega \rightarrow 0$, we get back the factor $2 \ln 2$ as in \cite{Larocque}.
-The delta-T noise spectrum starts at a maximum, then decreases and intersects the $\omega$-axis at a certain point.
+The delta-$T$ emission and absorption spectrum for different $\Delta T$ is shown in Fig. \ref{fig:noise}(b).
+The delta-$T$ noise spectrum starts at a maximum, then decreases and intersects the $\omega$-axis at a certain point.
 After that, the course reaches a minimum and converges back to zero.
-Above a certain point, the delta-T noise spectrum is negative and decreases the thermal-like noise.
+Above a certain point, the delta-$T$ noise spectrum is negative and decreases the thermallike noise.